Statutory Sick Pay: employer guide

 UK-wide

-Statutory Sick Pay (SSP) is payable from the first day of sickness absence to all employees, regardless of earnings.
-This guide explains the current SSP rules, how to calculate the rate, and what employers must do to comply.
+From 6 April 2026, Statutory Sick Pay (SSP) becomes payable from the first day of sickness absence to all employees, regardless of earnings.
+This guide explains the new SSP rules taking effect from that date, how to calculate the rate, and what employers must do to prepare.

 Ensure your payroll is up to date: All employers must have payroll systems and policies that reflect the current SSP rules.
 Low-paid employees who were previously ineligible now qualify for SSP.